-I love baking and nothing is as rewarding as homemade bread.
+I love baking and truly believe that nothing is as rewarding as homemade bread.
 The yeasty aroma of dough proving, followed by the smell of fresh bread baking, never grows old.
 These Seeded Multigrain Baguettes are crunchy and full of nutty flavour.
 Perfect for dunking into a big bowl of soup, or filling with mature cheddar for a satisfying lunch.

 Satisfaction gained from making, shaping and baking bread dough is reward enough for me.
 Because superior flavour and freshness cannot be beaten.
 Eaten within 30 minutes of cooling, from the oven, sets homemade baguettes apart from their mass produced counterparts.
 Also no ‘invisible’ nasties enter the digestive system from supposedly ‘healthy’ food.

 7g/Sachet Dried Yeast – I use Easy Bake Yeast (in the green tin/sachet) from Allinson